 - 1,2 Furniture manufacturing and wholesale Oneland and China: the manufacture and sale of commercial office furniture, hardwood side boards, chairs and tables in Oneland and in China.
-The committee monitors the performance in those two regions separately. - 3 Furniture retail: Since January 2018, the manufacturing and wholesale business has been supplemented by a chain of retail stores in Oneland. - 4,5 IT consulting Business IT management, design, implementation and support services are provided in the US and Europe.
-Performance is monitored separately for those two regions. - 6 Electronic equipment Although this segment is not large enough to be required to be reported separately under the accounting standards, it has been included here as it is seen to be a potential growth segment which is expected to materially contribute to group revenue in the future.
-This segment was established following the acquisition of VALUE IFRS Electronics Group in April 2020. - All other segments The development of residential land, currently in the Someland Canal Estate in Nicetown and the Mountain Top Estate in Alpville, the purchase and resale of commercial properties, principally in Nicetown and Harbourcity and the management of investment properties are not reportable operating segments, as they are not separately included in the reports provided to the strategic steering committee.
-The results of these operations are included in 'all other segments'.
+The committee monitors the performance in those two regions separately. - 3 Furniture retail: Since January 2019, the manufacturing and wholesale business has been supplemented by a chain of retail stores in Oneland. - 4,5 IT consulting Business IT management, design, implementation and support services are provided in the US and Europe.
+Performance is monitored separately for those two regions. - Electronic equipment Although this segment is not large enough to be required to be reported separately under the accounting standards, it has been included here as it is seen to be a potential growth segment which is expected to materially contribute to group revenue in the future.
+This segment was established following the acquisition of VALUE IFRS Electronics Group in April 2021.